Nehaaa2108/egg-rush/README.md

 ## 🚀 How to Run Locally

-Because browsers restrict audio autoplay, this game must be run using a local server.
+To ensure sound effects and background music work correctly, the game should be run using a local server (due to browser autoplay restrictions).

-### Option 1: Python (recommended)
+### Using Python
 ```bash
 python -m http.server